Chris Simcox: Child molestation conviction

 On June 19, 2013, Simcox was arrested by the Phoenix Police Department on multiple counts related to child molestation and sexual conduct with a minor.
 The arrest took place in Phoenix, Arizona and involved three girls under the age of 10 years, one of which was his own daughter.
 He was charged with two counts of child molestation, two counts of sexual conduct with a minor, and one of the attempted molestation of a child.

 Simcox rejected a plea deal on November 21, 2014, maintaining his innocence.
-His trial was set for March 2, 2015, and Simcox sought to represent himself.
-Chris Simcox failed to appear in court on his trial date, citing a medical condition.
+His trial was set for March 2, 2015, and he sought to represent himself.
+He failed to appear in court on his trial date, citing a medical condition.
 A new trial was set for April 4, 2016.
-Simcox had planned to act as his own attorney and intended to cross examine his accusers, but on March 22, Simcox waived his rights to question his accusers and allowed his attorney to question them.
-On June 8, Chris Simcox was found guilty of molesting a five-year-old girl.
-On July 11, Chris Simcox was sentenced to 19.5 years in prison.
+Simcox had planned to act as his own attorney and intended to cross examine his accusers, but on March 22, he waived his rights to question his accusers and allowed his attorney to question them.
+On June 8, he was found guilty of molesting a five-year-old girl.
+On July 11, he was sentenced to 19.5 years in prison.